marcduiker/azure-functions-university/lessons/queue.md

 ### Steps

-1. Create a copy of the `NewPlayerWithTypedQueueOutput.cs` file and rename the file, the class and the function to `NewPlayerWithCloudQueueMessageOutput`.
+1. Create a copy of the `NewPlayerWithTypedQueueOutput.cs` file and rename the file, the class and the function to `NewPlayerWithCloudQueueMessageOutput.cs`.
 2. We'll be using a new output type, called `CloudQueueMessage`.
 To use the latest version of this type add a reference to the `Azure.Storage.Queues` NuGet package to the project.

    > 📝 **Tip** - One way to easily do this is to use the _NuGet Package Manager_ VSCode extension: